gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``GMX_OCL_DISABLE_FASTMATH``
         Prevents the use of ``-cl-fast-relaxed-math`` compiler option.
-        Not: fast math is always disabled on Intel devices due to instability.
+        Note: fast math is always disabled on Intel devices due to instability.

 ``GMX_OCL_DUMP_LOG``
         If defined, the OpenCL build log is always written to the